wintere/introhpc-archive/talapas-scripting/lesson.md

 ```output
 Hello World
 ```

-Alternatively, we can prefix `./` to the filepath of the script to execute it, as long as it has execute permissions.
+You could choose to execute it using `./hello.sh`, which is much like running `python3 myfile.py` or `Rscript myscript.R` on Python and R scripts respectively.
+This works as long as we have execute permissions on the file.

 ```bash
 ls -lh hello.sh